 We act in all aspects of the process both bringing and defending claims: pre-action, litigation and trial.
 We will always have economy, efficiency and quality of service in mind.
 It is important to take advice about a particular set of circumstances.
 Call us today to discuss your situation and how we can help.

 All initial enquiries are completely free of charge.
-If you are looking for an advocate and solicitor near you, please call us now on 01291 639280, email email@example.com, or complete our Free Online Enquiry for a free no-obligation discussion, and let us explain your legal rights and options.
+If you are looking for an advocate and solicitor near you, please call us now on 01291 639280 or 0117 233 8744, email firstname.lastname@example.org, or complete a Free Online Enquiry for a free no-obligation discussion, and let us explain your legal rights and options.

 Case Study 1: Use Of Similar Logo